 How much of Bonheur's capital expenditure (CAPEX) is eligible under the EU Taxonomy?

 In 2024, Bonheur reported that NOK 1.37 billion of its capital expenditure (CAPEX) was eligible under the EU Taxonomy, representing 88.87% of the company's total CAPEX.
 Of this amount, NOK 1.16 billion (75.64% of total CAPEX) was classified as Taxonomy-aligned.
-This means that 13.23% of Bonheur's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 13.23% of Bonheur's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Bonheur's eligible CAPEX is aligned with the EU Taxonomy?